SDGforskning/sdg-strings/README.md

 ## Current status and planned changes?
 We have finished a version that can be used for ten of the SDGs (in Web of Science search syntax, and in Python) - see "Releases".
 We consider this a "version": We think the strings are functioning relatively well, but they can likely be improved with feedback, and may require changes over time.

 We test the strings in an informal way while building and carried out formal testing of v1.2.2 in August 2023, documented in Zenodo (Caroline S Armitage, Håkon Magne Bjerkan, Leena Pirit Byholm, Inger Gåsemyr, Eli Heldaas Seland, & Lise Vik-Haugen.
 (2023).
 Testing the Bergen-approach search strings for SDG research mapping (v.
 1.2.2) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.8386611).
-The current version (v1.3.0) includes changes made after this testing.
+The next version (v2.0.0) and onwards include changes made after this testing.

 ## How do I use these strings?